0xSero/partisia-docs/docs/smart-contracts/pbc-as-second-layer/how-to-create-your-own-second-layer-solution.md

 the two contracts to understand their common design, their differences, and how data is shared between them.

-We will not provide a line-by-line walkthrough of the code, as some knowledge of both PBC and EVM smart contract development is expected.
+We will not provide a line-by-line walk-through of the code, as some knowledge of both PBC and EVM smart contract development is expected.
 We will briefly discuss the structure of the project and parts of the code, relevant for understanding how PBC as second layer works, in both contracts starting with the private PBC smart contract.